OwenBrush/image_database/README.md

 # Goals:

-- This is a simple search interface for a repository of image
+- This is a simple search interface for a repository of images
 - Developed with Test Driven Development principals
 - Created for the Shopify data engineering internship challenge